loansindi/ps1_noise/README.md

 Noise-O-Tron
 ==========

-A small, cheap optical theremin that can be assembled with no soldering.
+A small, cheap (~$5/piece if you build 100 at a time) optical theremin that can be assembled with no soldering.

 The idea is to laser cut a custom perfboard from acrylic, heavy cardstock or other suitable material.
 Components are pushed through the top of this perfboard and the leads are twisted together to form a circuit.